Configure Jupyter Notebook environment on GPU

 Step 1.
 Set up NVIDIA GPU environment

-Refer to the Setting up NVIDIA GPU environment document to create a GPU instance on KakaoCloud.
+Refer to the Initialize NVIDIA GPU environment document to create a GPU instance on KakaoCloud.
 Install and configure the required NVIDIA drivers, CUDA, and cuDNN libraries.
 These are the foundational settings for configuring the Jupyter Notebook environment.

 Step 2.
 Install Python and Anaconda